ItzDuolingo/OS/README.md

 - Some custom games that utilize turtles and rednet

 ## Changelog

+### v1.4
+- users can now toggle clock to false or true

 ### v1.3
 - Users can now choose between dark, ash and light theme